georgeflanagin/networktriage/README.md

 141.166.183.255 -- the last/largest address on the network.
 ```

+Most of the UR network (everything that starts with 141.166) is cut into /22 chunks, meaning there
+are 1024 IP addresses in each chunk.

 The rules for network traffic are:

 1. Computers on the same network can "see" each other.
 They send their packets
     directly to each other without needing a router.
-1. Computers on different networks require a "route" between the networks.
+1. Computers on different networks require a "route" between their networks to
+    communicate.
 1. A "router" is a computer with at least two interfaces, and the interfaces are on
-    different networks.
+    at least two different networks.
+Internally, its software can move packets from
+    one interface to another one.
+By default, this cannot be done.
 1. A "switch" is a computer that allows computers on the same network to talk to each other.